Frequently asked questions about disability accommodations.

 The course syllabus is a good place to provide a statement about how students go about accessing accommodations and to manage expectations about their role in making you aware of their accommodations.
 The following is a sample statement:

 Bennington College provides reasonable accommodations to otherwise qualified students with documented disabilities when such accommodations are requested and necessary to ensure equal access to College programs and facilities.
-You should speak with Katy Evans, the Academic Services and Accommodations Advisor, about any disability-related needs.
+You should speak with Katy Evans, the Academic Services and Accommodations Counselor, about any disability-related needs.
 After your disability has been verified and reasonable accommodations determined, you will receive a memo detailing your accommodations.
 It is your responsibility to provide me with the memo and discuss the implementation of accommodations, as needed, for this course.
 I will not be aware of your needs if you do not share this memo and discuss your particular needs with me.
 Accommodations are not retroactive, so the sooner we meet to discuss your needs, the better.

 How are attendance accommodations determined?

 Students with disabilities that affect attendance on a regular basis can request an attendance accommodation.
-Attendance accommodations are reviewed on a case-by-case basis between the Academic Services and Accommodations Advisor and individual faculty.
+Attendance accommodations are reviewed on a case-by-case basis between the Academic Services and Accommodations Counselor and individual faculty.
 Faculty are not required to fundamentally alter their classes, though, and students should be aware that excessive absences will alter a class.
 In cases where it is not possible for a student with a disability to attend enough class meetings to successfully complete the course, a course withdrawal can be considered as alternate accommodation.

 The OCR provides a list of questions to help guide colleges in determining if and when an attendance accommodation makes sense for a particular course.
 The guidance copied below from Elizabethtown College is particularly helpful, as it doesn't just list the OCR questions, but also offers guidance for faculty in thinking about how to apply them.
 It also reminds us to use a consistent process when determining attendance accommodations and document it.